• Skip to primary navigation

 Junior’s

-Junior’s has been serving the best cheesecake on the planet since 1950 at its original outpost in downtown Brooklyn, and now also in additional locations, including in Times Square, and mini-outposts in the downstairs food halls in Grand Central Terminal and DeKalb Market in Brooklyn.
+Junior’s has been serving the best cheesecake on the planet since 1950 at its original outpost in downtown Brooklyn.

-True to its Brooklyn roots, the decor in Times Square features images of the beloved Brooklyn Dodgers and Ebbets Field, where they played before breaking the hearts of all New Yorkers and moving to Los Angeles.
+True to its Brooklyn roots, restaurant decor features images of the beloved Brooklyn Dodgers and Ebbets Field, where they played before breaking the hearts of all New Yorkers and moving to Los Angeles.

 Charles Ebbets is buried in Brooklyn’s Green-Wood Cemetery, where hundreds of famous New Yorkers including Leonard Bernstein and Louis Comfort Tiffany are also buried, but that’s a whole other story.